 - Click 'Remove'.

 No matter what you study: You will spend a lot of time in libraries.
-They provide you with the literature you need and are ideal study places too – whether alone by yourself or in a group.
+They provide you with the literature you need and are ideal study places, too – whether alone by yourself or in a group with other students.